mcgnly/DeveloperDocumentation/Apple/FirstApp.md

 <div class="collapse">

-<p>At this stage we will select the temperature sensor from the devices associated with the user retrieved in the former step and prepare it for data display which will be described in step 5.</p>
+<p>In this step we will select the temperature sensor from the devices associated with the user retrieved in the former step and prepare it for data display which will be described in step 5.</p>

+<h3>Adding an App Pointer</h3>
 <p><strong>We'll start</strong> by defining a pointer for the app retrieved in the former step, in order to prevent it from being deleted.
 We use the following line and insert it in  <code>- (void)viewDidLoad</code>, in the <em>ViewController.m</em> file </p>
 <pre><code>static RelayrApp* storedApp;
 </code></pre>

+<h3>Adding Error Handing Strings</h3>
 <p><strong>Next</strong>, we'll add the functionality behind error handling to the specific places where the app may fail:</p>
 <p>A. For the process of <em>retrieving the app</em>:</p>
 <pre><code>[RelayrApp appWithID:RelayrAppID OAuthClientSecret:RelayrAppSecret redirectURI:RelayrRedirectURI completion:^(NSError* error, RelayrApp* app) {